Thailand Travel for First-Timers

 Tips for Saving Money on your Thailand Trip

-How to Make Your Money Last on Your Thailand Trip:
+How to Make Your Money Last on Your Thailand Trip

 - Always pay with cash.

 - Don't buy the first thing you see.
+Take some time to look around and compare prices from different vendors.

 Where to Find Cheap Food in Thailand